leketech/deepseek-r1/README.md

 - Service account keys are excluded from version control
 - Role-based access control for different components
 - Secure workload identity for GKE pods
+- Private networking for internal services

 ## Troubleshooting
 Common issues and solutions:
 1. If you encounter permission errors, verify your service account has the necessary roles
 2. If monitoring resources fail to create, ensure the required APIs are enabled
 3. If deployments fail, check the logs in Cloud Logging
+4. For GPU-related issues, ensure the GPU node pool is properly configured

 ## Contributing
 1. Fork the repository